May 22, 0346 hours

 Carrying both cups, Sully followed after Hoss through the hatchway and down the aft corridor, with Bao Yu scampering ahead of them.
 Hoss began to whistle a cheerful Christmas carol as they headed down the stairs toward the cargo bay.
 The view of the cargo hold from the catwalks was impressive.
 As accustomed as Sully was to seeing that echoing space mostly empty -- or at best, only half full -- it was a fresh shock now to see it crowded stem to stern with boxes, barrels, rucksacks, spare parts, loose furniture, crates, and pieces of partially dismantled equipment.
 They had fairly well gutted the Lucky Day.
 Sully figured the decision to stay snugged up to the Bonnie Prince Charlie and spend those extra hours docked at the isolated smuggler's depot to loot the place, when they knew a Tong ship was incoming, had been a ballsy choice by the captain.
 But the results were impressive -- and promised to cut the Jin Dui's necessary repairs & replacements list in half.
 No wonder Hoss was as jubilant as a boy on Christmas morning.

-There were voices talking from the debris field below.
-"I don't know," a man was saying -- that deep, unfamiliar rasp was Carver, Sully recognized.
+There were voices talking from within the debris field below.
+"I don't know," a man was saying -- that deep, unfamiliar rasp was Carver, Sully realized.
 He was surprised that the stranger was up and about before he himself and Hoss.
 "But his rep is that he deals in information, not money.
 A trip to Deadwood would be just a milk run for the Vengeance.
 So I doubt it."

 "Ata mārie!"
 Hoss sang out as he and Sully reached the mid-deck section of the catwalk.